DamienFremont/tool-systemproxytester/README.md

 # tool-systemproxytester
-Know the proxy you are behind and have no idea (because of secured network, no admin, etc)
+Know the proxy you are behind and have no idea of (because of secured network, no admin, etc)

 Usage :
 ```